The Most Comprehensive

 - Correct CASE parts are not commercially available for the UDT.

-- We can TOTALLY restore your bezel.
-That's right.
+- We can TOTALLY restore your diver's type bezel (not the compass rose model).
 We can replace the bezel insert, recoat the outer bezel, replace the springs.
 You will not find any watch restoration company who can do that.
-Happy hunting, dumbass.

 We have original thickness crystals and crystal gaskets manufactured in Germany.
 No one else stocks these crystals.
 No one.